I beg to move,

 I had not heard of that particular custom but it sounds as if that is the case.

 Having said all that, many would argue that fireworks are pretty well regulated across the UK.
-There are separate, stricter regulations for Northern Ireland, but even for the rest of us, several good statutes relate to firework use—I will not go into all of them.
+There are separate, stricter regulations for Northern Ireland, but even for the rest of us, there are a good number of statutes that relate to firework use—I will not go into all of them.

 Fireworks are categorised from F1 to F4.
 Category F1 fireworks are